All Episodes

 He changed the context of discourse from Bush's disaster in Iraq to support for Bush in the wake of 9-11.

-I'm not going to read all tens, but here's number seven.
+I'm not going to read all 10s, but here's number seven.

-Moreover, using the word liberal and not Democrat, Rove made it look like any Democrat attacking his remarks was a lily-livered liberal.
+Moreover, using the word liberal and not Democrat, Rove made it look like any Democrat attacking his remarks was a lily-livered liberal and that the party had been taken over by weak-kneed chickens.

-Now, I'm gonna I'm gonna make a point here.
+Now, I'm going to make a point here.

-I don't know how much you're paying Lackoff to uh guide you through the linguistics of politics, but you may as well hire the first person you see on Seventh Avenue in Manhattan because that's what everybody thought.
+For you Democrats listening, I don't know how much you're paying Lackoff to guide you through the linguistics of politics, but you may as well hire the first person you see on 7th Avenue in Manhattan because that's what everybody thought.

 Everybody figured this out.